pelagios/pelagios-graph-explorer/readme.md

 in the /src/main/test folder, and launch it as a Java application.
 Per default, Jetty will launch on port 8080.
-The PELAGIOS Data Visualization Toolkit demo will be available at
+The PELAGIOS Data Visualization Demo will be available at

 http://localhost:8080/pelagios